By Lori Fredrich Senior Food Writer, Dining Editor Published Oct 15, 2024 at 10:01 AM Photography: Lori Fredrich

 [Read more]

-I'm not sure if there are lighter, crispier curds to be found than at the Heirloom food truck where Clock Shadow cheese curds are utterly transformed into dreamy, pillowy puffs of beer-battered glory ($12).
-The stellar housemade roasted jalapeno ranch and roasted tomato jam only sweeten the deal.
+When it comes to the cheese curds at Heirloom, I'm not sure if there are lighter, crispier curds to be found.
+In their kitchen, Clock Shadow cheese curds are magically transformed into dreamy, pillowy puffs of beer-battered glory ($14).
+Their stellar housemade roasted jalapeno ranch and roasted tomato jam only sweeten the deal.

 1872 N Commerce St., (414) 372-8800